 Treatment and Management of Chronic Conditions

-Chronic health conditions like diabetes, asthma, high blood pressure, heart disease, and obesity can have a profoundly negative effect on your quality of life.
+Chronic health conditions like anxiety/depression, diabetes, asthma, high blood pressure, heart disease, and obesity can have a profoundly negative effect on your quality of life.
 Untreated, they may even shave years off your lifespan.
 When you visit us at Hampton Family Practice, we’ll gather information about any chronic conditions you live with, and we’ll formulate a clear plan to managing your chronic illness.

 Asthma & Allergies

 Asthma and allergies are respiratory conditions that can greatly affect your quality of life.
 Asthma is a chronic condition affected by particulates and other substances in the air, which cause spasms in the lung’s bronchi and make it hard to breathe.
 Allergies are the body’s autoimmune response to substances that are actually harmless, like dust, mold, pollen, and pet dander, and these can cause ear, nose and throat discharge, as well as hives and other symptoms.

 Chronic condition management of asthma and allergies involves removing triggers from your environments.
 We may prescribe you a medication, such as an antihistamine or an inhaler, to stop symptoms before they start, and abort attacks in progress.